 u3as have been sharing ideas with each other and coming up with resources to help the movement retain and recruit members during this time and beyond.
 This new series hosts a resources toolkit for u3a members to use when needed.
 There will be more resources going up over the coming weeks.
-When all the resources are up, we will provide an index.

 - 1. Preparing to recruit

 2. Recruiting and promoting